plenoptic-org/plenoptic/docs/tutorials/introduction.md

 [^models]: Most of these models were originally published in Berardino, A., Laparra, V., J Ball\'e, & Simoncelli, E. P. (2017).
 Eigen-distortions of hierarchical representations.
 In Adv.
 Neural Information Processing Systems (NIPS*17), from which the figure is modified.

 [^notallmodels]: Note that the Berardino et. al, 2017 paper includes more models than described here.
-We're not examining all of them for time's sake, but you can check out the rest of the models described in the Berardino paper, they're all {external+plenoptic:ref}`included in plenoptic <models-api>` (under the header "LGN-inspired models").
+We're not examining all of them for time's sake, but you can check out the rest of the models described in the Berardino paper, they're all {ref}`included in plenoptic <models-api>` (under the header "LGN-inspired models").

-- `Gaussian`: the model just convolves a Gaussian with an image, so that the model's representation is simply a blurry version of the image.
+- {class}`~plenoptic.models.Gaussian`: the model just convolves a Gaussian with an image, so that the model's representation is simply a blurry version of the image.
-- `CenterSurround`: the model convolves a difference-of-Gaussian filter with the image, so that model's representation is bandpass, caring mainly about frequencies that are neither too high or too low.
+- {class}`~plenoptic.models.CenterSurround`: the model convolves a difference-of-Gaussian filter with the image, so that model's representation is bandpass, caring mainly about frequencies that are neither too high or too low.
-- `LuminanceGainControl`: the model rectifies and normalizes the linear component of the response using a local measure of luminance, so that the response is invariant to local changes in luminance.
+- {class}`~plenoptic.models.LuminanceGainControl`: the model rectifies and normalizes the linear component of the response using a local measure of luminance, so that the response is invariant to local changes in luminance.

 </div>